spruce-bruce/aaronbruce.com/src/content/post/qodana.md

 ---
-title: "Qodana: Static Analysis byJetbrains"
+title: "Qodana: Static Analysis by Jetbrains"
 publishDate: "August 10, 2023"
 description: "I've been trilaing qodana for a couple of weeks and here are my thoughts"
 tags: ["tools", "CI"]